 Absolutely.
 As mentioned above, Moncrief’s traditional per game statistics do not accurately capture his true value.

-Moncrief was a fabulous defender: He was named to five All-Defensive teams — including four straight First Team selections — and won the Defensive Player of the Year award twice (1983 and 1984).
+Moncrief was a fabulous defender: He was named to five All-Defensive teams — including four straight First Team selections — and won the Defensive Player of the Year award in consecutive seasons (1982-83 and 1983-84).

 Moncrief was also an extremely efficient scorer.
-For his career he produced an estimated 119.4 points per 100 possessions, the sixth-best figure in NBA history (since 1977-78).
+For his career he produced an estimated 119.4 points per 100 possessions, the sixth-best figure in NBA history (since 1977-78; minimum 10,000 points produced).

 10. Is he the best player at his position who is eligible for the Hall of Fame?